burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The function's return type is not part of the function's signature.
 To decide which function overload to use, the compiler looks only at the number and types of the function parameters and arguments.

-1. Exact type matching, or the matching achieved by trivial conversion (array name to a pointer, function name to function pointer, type `T` to `const T`).
+1. Firstly the compiler tries to find function with exact type matching, or the matching achieved by trivial conversion (array name to a pointer, function name to function pointer, type `T` to `const T`).

-2. Correspondence is achieved by the promotion of integral types and the promotion of real numbers to integers. (`char` to `int`, `float` to `double`).
+2. At a second level compiler try to make correspondence by the promotion of integral types and the promotion of real numbers to integers. (`char` to `int`, `float` to `double`).

 3. Correspondence achieved by standard conversions (`int` to `double`, `double` to `int`), pointers to derivatives to pointers to base classes.
 Pointers to arbitrary types to pointers to `void*`.

 4. Correspondence achieved with user-defined transformations

 5. Correspondence due to ellipsis `...` in the function definition.

 6. Overload the function with references in form `A&&` has priority under constant reference `const A&`.

-If a match can be achieved in **two ways** at the same criteria level, the challenge is considered ambiguous and is rejected.
+If a match can be achieved in **two ways** at the same criteria level, the overloading is considered ambiguous and is considered a compile-time error.

-In the context of overloading class member functions there is one problem when we want to take into overload resolution not only members from the current class but also member functions of a base class.
+In the context of overloading class member functions there is one problem when we want to take into overload resolution not only for members for the current class but also for member functions of a base class.
+The C++ treats differently the class scope of the base and derived class in context if function names are identical.

-C++ treats differently the class scope of the base and derived class in context if function names are identical.
-A very popular fix to the standard behavior of the compiler, not trying to find an overloaded function in B is the following:
+A very popular fix of the standard (and absolutely correct) behavior of the C++ compiler, not trying to find an overloaded function in B is the following:

 ```cpp
 class B  {
 public: